veronicakelsey/veronicakelsey.github.io/_pages/about.md

 I have recently submitted my thesis at the University of St Andrews, where I was part of the [algebra research group](http://www-maths.mcs.st-andrews.ac.uk/pg/pure/Algebra/index.php).

-My current research is on generation and group statistics of simple and almost simple groups.
+My current research is on numerical invariants and generation of simple and almost simple groups.